 Question: I am in need of coir fiber matting for restoration projects.
 I am looking for an erosion control mat that I can use for a coastal saltmarsh restoration project.
 I was looking at your coir fiber mats in the restoration section and I was wondering if these erosion control mats are always made from coconut fiber?
 Would they work in my location?

 Answer: Thank you for contacting us!
 In general, an Erosion Control Mat can be made from a wide range of materials including straw, wood shavings, coir, and even polypropylene materials.
-However, often during restoration projects there is a large need for an erosion control product that is both high in strength and
+However, often during restoration projects there is a large need for an erosion control product that is both high in strength and environmentally friendly.

 To answer your question about the coir material, most coir mats are made using a coconut fiber material.
 This material consists of coconut husks that have been soaked for added strength and flexibility.
 These fibers are then placed together to form stable mats or blankets.